How to Play Kakuro: The Complete Beginner's Guide (Rules, Grid + Strategies)

 Never Guess

-Kakuro is pure logic, which makes guessing counterintuitive to winning.
+Kakuro is a pure logic puzzle, which makes guessing counterintuitive to winning.

-Every puzzle on kakuroconquest.com has exactly one valid solution that can be reached through deduction.
-If you feel like you need to guess, you've most likely missed a constraint somewhere on the board.
+Every Kakuro puzzle on kakuroconquest.com has exactly one valid solution that can be reached through deduction.
+If you feel like you need to guess, you've most likely missed a constraint — go back and cross-reference other clues on the board before placing anything.

 Common Mistake Check: